 However, while most dogs may be fine without taking extra vitamins and minerals, it’s the exceptions to that rule that can loom large.
 Vitamins and minerals are vital to good health.
 Thus, a dog that misses out on getting all the minerals and vitamins it needs may be in considerable health risk.

 When a dog requires supplements, it is often because they have one of a few medical conditions.
 Some dogs suffering from arthritis may benefit from taking glucosamine/chondroitin supplements.
-Fish oil supplements can be useful for dogs that have heart disease, kidney disease, or cancer.
+Fish oil supplements can be useful for dogs that have heart or kidney disease.
 Other conditions that may make supplementation necessary include gastrointestinal issues, cognitive conditions, coat problems, weight loss, and inflammation.

 If your dog does have a condition that makes supplements necessary, your veterinarian will be able to tell you.
 That means that it is crucial to schedule regular check-ups where your vet can assess your pet’s health.
 Of course, being proactive is important too.
 Watch carefully for warning signs of health issues.
 Take your pet to the vet whenever you notice something worrying.